tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 17. Click Launch.
 18. When asked to select an existing key pair, choose `create a new key pair`, give it as name `aws_workshop` and click download.
 Store it in a secure place (`~/.ssh` is good, but make sure you `chmod 400` the PEM file so only your user can read it), we will use it to SSH into the instances during the whole workshop.
 19. Click Launch Instances.
-20. Wait until it starts.
-21. Click on the security group and copy the group-id to use it later.

 ---
 **Extra mil:**